Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation

-In summary, our work focuses on the ill-posed problem in simulation that arises from insufficient relevant personas.
-Instead of focusing on new ways to collect more persona data, we focus on the prior, more fundamental question: ``What persona data should we be looking for?''
-We formalize this as a new ``identifying unknown relevant personas'' task and provide the first benchmark and in-depth analysis to tackle this crucial prerequisite, thereby paving a path towards more well-posed, efficient, and faithful simulations.
+In summary, our work focuses on the ill-posed problem in user simulation caused by insufficient relevant personas.
+Instead of accumulating more persona data, we ask: ``Which persona dimensions are necessary for a given simulation scenario or query?''
+We formalize this as the task of identifying missing relevant personas in a query-focused context and provide the first benchmark and in-depth analysis for it.
+By emphasizing minimal yet sufficient persona per query, it follows the ``less is more'' principle, paving the way toward more well-posed, efficient, and faithful simulations.